betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 ### Deck Attributes

-**Mandatory deck attributes** that are part of deck for all BSSw.io content are listed below.
+**Mandatory deck attributes** that are part of deck for all BSSw.io content.
 Guidance, specific for "Events" for these common mandatory deck attributes is given below.

-1. **Title**: This is the title of the event
+1. **Deck title**: This is the title of the event
 * Please keep the title timeline-neutral.
 That means: do not include words like "Call for submissions" etc in the title.
 The reason being that this BSSw.io event may get updated with archives, videos at a later point.
 As of July 2020, the titles form a part of the URL and we do not want the URL to change over time.
 * Title can include full event name as well as abbreviation in brackets:  *Example*: `The Research Software Engineers in HPC Workshop (RSE-HPC-2020)`